DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-03-21-dream-matter-labs-introduction.md

 Especially for juniors, breaking into the game industry has become a battle that is nearly impossible to win.
 Leading us to come to the conclusion that the beaten path fos us is one with a dead end and that we need to find a way to forge our own.
 As a result, we assembled a team of 15 juniors and founded our own indie game studio!

 Here, at Dream Matter Labs, we dedicate ourselves to bringing dreams to life and try to reignite the same qualities that the industry has long lost.
 Therefore, while we gain experience and show the industry exactly what we can do, our goal is to create surreal, narrative-driven games that blur the lines between dreams and reality.

-If you want to follow our adventure up close, join us on Discord!<br><https://discord.gg/XAYvJhkkqE>
+If you want to follow our adventure up close, join us on Discord and come chat with us!<br><https://discord.gg/XAYvJhkkqE>